achristen/Meteobike/readme.md

 	$ sudo git clone https://github.com/waveshare/e-Paper

 This will place the e-Paper software into `home/pi/e-Paper/` on your Raspberry Pi.

+Now you are ready to install the system on your bike.
+Let's go for a test drive.
+Make sure the indicator changes from red to yellow, as soon as you are outdoors.
+The recording will only start if you have a good GPS connection.
+Drive for about 15 - 20 minutes, and come back to see if the data has been recorded.

 #### Test the e-Paper